githubpartners/microsoft-learn/github/github-codespaces/includes/3-personalizing-your-codespace.md

 ## What you can customize

-There are multultitude of ways for you to customize your Codespace.
+There are a multitude of ways for you to customize your Codespace.
 Let's review each one.

 - **Settings Sync:** You can synchronize your Visual Studio Code settings between the desktop application and the VS Code web client.
 - **Dotfiles:** You can use a dotfiles repository to specify scripts, shell preferences, and other configurations.